mvrcii/vesuvius_challenge_2023/README.md

 Where checkpoint_folder points to the folder (named with a wandb name, e.g. icy-disco-1199-unetr-sf-b5-231231-223530) This name will be automatically generated when the train run is started and printed to the console when the training starts.

-The resulting npy files will be stored in `inference/results/fragment_<id>/<checkpiont_folder>`
+The resulting npy files will be stored in `inference/results/fragment_<id>/<checkpoint_folder>`

-You can quickly extract the results to your local data directory as an image using
+You can quickly extract the results to your local `fragments/single_results` data directory as an image by using
 ````commandline
 python get_single_results.py <fragment_id> <checkpoint_name>
 ````